A domain name is considered the address of your site. It is the identity of your website. But, it may often be confused with a URL.

 Ans: No. An IP address is a unique number allocated to each device on a network.
 When a domain name is an input, DNS converts it into an IP address that routers use to locate the webserver.

 URLs are one of the most important aspects of website design, as they provide an easy-to-remember way for us to access a domain.
-They're like easy-to-remember names for our favorite websites.
+They're like easy-to-remember names for our favorite websites for free.

 We have shared the tips to create SEO-friendly URLs with the target keyword.
 You can use a Yoast SEO plugin or Rankmath plugin if you are a Wordpress user to create your slug.